-- The first match where Fuji really showcases his incredible prowess is against Jirou of Hyotei, where he absolutely curbstomps him 6-1 by unveiling his third counter, Hakugei.
+- The first match where Fuji really shows his incredible prowess is against Jirou of Hyotei, who he absolutely curb-stomps 61 by unveiling his third counter, Hakugei.
 This is a result that shocks just about everyone, except for Tezuka perhaps.
 Yuuta, who was told earlier by Ryoma to aim for people even stronger than Shuusuke, tells him back that he'd rather keep his older brother as his ultimate goal.
 Ryoma ends up agreeing that's not a bad idea.

 - It's worth noting that Ryoma himself, though he tried to act nonchalant about it, took the first opportunity to take the coach's bench in order to watch Fuji's game up close.

 - The whole series is basically a CMoA for Ryoma.
-Understandable to some degree, since he's both the main chara and The Wesley.
+Understandable to some degree, since he's both the main character and a Creator's Pet.